Authenticating with Keys using the sshagent

 </dependency>

-This will allow us to load the SshAgentClient, which will connect to the local ssh-agent.
-The SshAgentClient supports Windows and Linux/OSX and will look for the Unix Socket location in the environment variable SSH_AUTH_SOCK.
-If it detects it’s running on Windows, it will automatically switch to using Named Pipes and connect to the known location of the agent service.
+This will allow us to load the SshAgentClient which will connect to the local sshagent.
+The SshAgentClient supports both Windows and Linux/OSX and will look for the Unix Socket location in the environment variable SSH_AUTH_SOCK.
+If it detects its running on Windows, it will automatically switch to using Named Pipes and connect to the known location of the agent service.

-To create the SshAgentClient, call the following method:
+To create the SshAgentClient simply call the following method:

 SshAgentClient agent = SshAgentClient.connectOpenSSHAgent("myApp");

 Note how we are using the connectOpenSSHAgent method.
-There are a couple of flavours and specifications for the agent protocol.
-The most widely used is the OpenSSH agent, and using this method will allow you to connect to it over a Unix Socket or Named Pipe, depending on the host operating system.
-There are alternative methods for you to provide the Unix Socket location directly; this will also fall back to Named Pipes if Windows OS is detected.
+There are a couple of flavors and specifications out there for the agent protocol.
+The most widely used is the OpenSSH agent, and using this method will allow you to connect to it over a Unix Socket or Named Pipe depending on the host operating system.
+There are alternative methods for you to provide the Unix Socket location directly, this will also fallback to Named Pipes if Windows OS is detected.

-Now you have the client instance; when you want to authenticate to a server using the agent as the source, pass it to the ExternalKeyAuthenticator you are using:
+Now you have the client instance; when you want to authenticate to a server using the agent as the source, pass it to the PublicKeyAuthenticator you are using: